Barcids: Background

-During the 3rd century BC, the Barcids comprised one of the leading families in the ruling oligarchy of Carthage.
+During the 3rd century BC, the Barcids comprised one of the leading Phoenician families in the ruling oligarchy of Carthage.
 Realizing that the expansion of the Roman Republic into the Mediterranean Sea threatened the mercantile power of Carthage, they fought in the First Punic War (264–241 BC) and prepared themselves for the Second Punic War (218–201 BC).

-The Barcids founded several Carthaginian cities in the Iberian peninsula, some of which still exist today.
+The Barcids founded several Carthaginian cities in the Iberian Peninsula (modern Spain and Portugal), some of which still exist today.
 Note for example Mahón and Qart Hadast (more famous under the Latin translation of its name: "Carthago Nova" or New Carthage) which currently bears the name of Cartagena in modern-day Spain.
-The name is also commonly given as an etymology for Barcelona.
+The name is also commonly given as an etymology for the Catalan city of Barcelona.

 Family members

 The known members of this family included the following.

 The patriarch, Hamilcar Barca (275–228 BC), served as a Carthaginian general in the First Punic War (264–241 BC) and in the subsequent Mercenary War (240–238 BC).
 Reputedly, he made his eldest son Hannibal swear a sacred oath upon an altar of the gods "to never be a friend of Rome".
 After the Roman victory, he expanded the colonial possessions in Hispania (modern Spain and Portugal), where he drowned crossing a river.

 Hamilcar Barca and his wife (name unknown) had six children.
 Their three sons each became famous military leaders in their own right.
 Their three daughters married Barcid family allies.